NERC-CEH/puppet-nagios/README.markdown

 ## Limitations

-This module has been tested on ubuntu 12.04 lts
+This module has been tested with ubuntu 12.04 lts as a server and the following as nrpe clients:

+- Mac OS X 10.9
+- Ubuntu 12.04 LTS
+- Ubuntu 14.04 LTS
+- CentOS 6.5

 ## Contributors